America at 250: Stoic Virtue and the Future of the American Experiment

 We flourish when we use Stoic virtue to guide our lives, eschewing the emptiness of materialism, wealth, and things outside of our control.
 Stoics follow the Four Virtues, which Zeno and his disciples believed were inherently good, and worthy of our striving:

-1. WISDOM enables ONE to make rational decisions and appropriate judgments based on experiential knowledge.
+1. Wisdom enables us to make rational decisions and sound judgments based on experience.

-3. TEMPERANCE HELPS US do things in just measure—not too much and not too little.
+3. Temperance helps us do things in the right measure – not too much and not too little.

 MARCUS IS CALLING

-We need bright, rational, virtue-driven people to help build our Stoa.
+We need bright, virtue-driven people to help build our Stoa.

 Past Events